STORM-IRIT/Radium-Engine/Docs/model.md

 and the engine's corresponding Physics System will update its position according to the physics engine's result.

+### Frame and Tasks

-At each frame, each System is given the opportunity to add *Tasks* to a task queue.
+At each frame, the main loop first starts the renderer, then each System is given the opportunity to add *Tasks* to the task queue.
 Tasks are processed in parallel during every frame.
-Tasks can have dependencies between them (e.g. the physics update can wait for the animation update to complete).
+They can have dependencies between them (e.g. the physics update can wait for the animation update to complete).

+A Task imust implement the interface `Core::Task` which defines a `process()` function which will be called when the task is executed.
+However for most cases, it is usually convenient to use a `FunctionTask` which takes an instance of `std::function` (which will be called by the `process()` method).
+Calling an object's member function in a task is thus easily achieved by using `std::bind()` to create the function object.

+When a task is added, the task queue assumes ownership of the task and returns a `TaskID` which identifies the task.

+Dependencies between tasks can be specified either as *immediate* dependencies or *pending* dependencies.
+Immediate dependencies are dependencies between tasks which are already present in the task queue.
+Adding a dependency with `TaskkQueue::addDependency()` takes two arguments, the predecessor and the successor task, and the task queue will ensure that the successor task must be executed after all its predecesors have finished.
+In `addDependency()`, tasks can be identified with either a `TaskID` or a name; at least one of the arguments must be a `TaskID`.
+If a name is given, *all* tasks matching with the name will be added as dependencies.

+Since the order in which the systems are called is unspecified, a system may want to add a dependency to a task that is not yet present.
+Pending dependencies solve this problem by specifying a dependency between a `TaskID`and a name (which may not be present in the task queue).
+Pending dependencies are resolved just before the task queue starts executing all tasks.

 ### Rendering